dainst/cilantro/README.md

     `sudo apt install docker-ce`

 ## Running the app with docker

-Docker images can be found at [dockerhub](https://hub.docker.com/u/dainst/), Dockerfiles and Pipfiles at [github](https://github.com/dainst/cilantro-images).
-To build the images follow the instructions provided in the repository.
+Dockerfiles for the different services and their dependencies are stored in the subdirectory `docker/`.
+The complete stack defined for different environments is configured with docker-compose files.

-To start run
+To start cilantro for development run:

     docker-compose pull
     docker-compose up